tigerchen52/query_level_uncertainty/README.md

 After, there will be a figure file in the same folder.
 Note that the optimal point might be changed due to the reproduction, but the overall trend is similar.

 In line 180, you can see `#confidence = random.random()`, which means using a random score to guide this rag process.
-This random score does show the same pattern as our internal confidence and the plateau disappears.
+This random score does not show the same pattern as our internal confidence and the plateau disappears.